-In January 2009, we received an order of assessment from the Indian tax authorities that assessed additional taxable income for fiscal 2005 on WNS Global, our wholly-owned Indian subsidiary, that could give rise to an estimated Rs.
-728.1 million (\$16.1 million based on the exchange rate on March 31, 2010) in additional taxes, including interest of Rs.
-225.9 million (\$5.0 million based on the exchange rate on March 31, 2010).
+In January 2009, we received an order of assessment from the Indian tax authorities that assessed additional taxable income for fiscal 2005 on WNS Global, our wholly-owned Indian subsidiary, that could give rise to an estimated ₹728.1 million (\$16.3 million based on the exchange rate on March 31, 2011) in additional taxes, including interest of ₹225.9 million (\$5.1 million based on the exchange rate on March 31, 2011).
 The assessment order alleges that the transfer price we applied to international transactions between WNS Global and our other wholly-owned subsidiaries was not appropriate, disallows certain expenses claimed as tax deductible by WNS Global and disallows a tax holiday benefit claimed by us.
-After consultation with our Indian tax advisors, we believe the chances that we would be able to overturn the assessment on appeal are strong and we intend to continue to vigorously dispute the assessment.
-Furthermore, first level Indian appellate authorities have recently ruled in our favor in our dispute against an assessment order assessing additional taxable income for fiscal 2004 on WNS Global based on similar allegations on transfer pricing and tax deductibility of similar expenses and overturned the assessment.
-Although this ruling is not binding on the appellate authorities hearing our dispute on the aforesaid assessment on fiscal 2005 received in January 2009, we believe it will serve as persuasive authority in support of our position.
-In March 2009, we deposited Rs.
-10.0 million (\$0.2 million based on the exchange rate on March 31, 2010) with the Indian tax authorities pending resolution of the dispute.
+In March 2009, we deposited ₹10.0 million (\$0.2 million based on the exchange rate on March 31, 2011) with the Indian tax authorities pending resolution of the dispute.
+The first level Indian appellate authorities have ruled in our favor in our dispute against an assessment order assessing additional taxable income for fiscal 2004 on WNS Global based on similar allegations on transfer pricing and tax deductibility of similar expenses and overturned the assessment.
+The Indian tax authorities contested the first level Indian appellate authorities' ruling before the second level appellate authorities and resolution of the dispute is pending.
+We disputed the order of assessment for fiscal 2005 before the first level Indian appellate authorities.
+In November 2010, we received the order from the first level Indian appellate authorities in respect of the assessment order for fiscal 2005 deciding the issues in our favor.
+However, the order may be contested before higher appellate authorities by the Indian tax authorities.